2026 World Cup FIFA PASS Guide: How to Get Faster U.S. Visa Appointments, Eligibility, Timeline & Step-by-Step Application

 • It is ONLY for priority U.S. visa interview scheduling.

-1. Log into FIFA.com → Opt-in to FIFA PASS
+1. Log into FIFA.com → Check for FIFA PASS opt-in

 Don't let visa stress ruin your World Cup dream.
-Follow this guide, and you'll be celebrating goals in New York, Dallas, or Miami before you know it.
+Follow this guide, act immediately, and you'll be celebrating goals in Los Angeles, New York, Dallas, or Miami before you know it. ⚽🇺🇸🎟️